axi0mX/ipwndfu/README.md

 | T8015              | 0x8015 | A11 Bionic  | * iPhone 8/8+ <br>* iPhone X                                                       |

 **If your device is not on this list, it is _NOT SUPPORTED_** Future device support is being worked on, please be patient.
+If you have a device older than the iPhone 3GS (the iPhone 3G or original) or newer than the iPhone X (all A12 and A13 devices), this tool will *not* support your device.
+Not now, most likely not ever.

 ## Features